benlau/underline/README.md

-It is still under development
 ## Underline

 A C++ utility library provides useful functional programming helpers like lodash.js

 Features:
 -----

-1. It is a C++ 11 library but supports C++14's generic lambda function
+1. It is a C++ 11 library but supports C++14's generic lambda function (using auto as parameter type)

 2. Single header library

 Example